ea3igt/HL2-PA70/README.md

 You can find all necessary material it in this repository:

-- The Arduino Nano code for the Control Board and to drive the communication with the Nextion display: [Arduino Software](https://github.com/ea3igt/HL2-PA70/tree/main/Software/Arduino)
+- The Arduino Nano code for the Control Board and to drive the Nextion display: [Arduino Software](https://github.com/ea3igt/HL2-PA70/tree/main/Software/Arduino)
 - The Nextion Display code to be used together with the Control Board: [Nextion Software](https://github.com/ea3igt/HL2-PA70/tree/main/Software/Nextion)
 - The Control Board KiCad files for PCB design and the Schematic (same as v3.0): [PCB Board](https://github.com/ea3igt/HL2-PA70/tree/main/PCB%20Board)
 - The Bill of Materials to implement the Control Board (same as v3.0):  [Control Board BOM](https://github.com/ea3igt/HL2-PA70/blob/main/PCB%20Board/Control%20Board%20v2.1%20BOM.xlsx)